AxelDelRio/DSA-Tutorials/docs/Graphs.md

 We can think of a Social Network as an undirected graph Where the Nodes/Vertices are people and the edges are chats/messages

-### Directed Graph

-- A Directed Graph have the edges point to a specific direction or to a specific Node! (make sure all the edges have a direction)

-**NOTE:** These edges are one way connection, meaning you can't go both forward and back to the vertex (Unless we have 2 directed edges that go forward and backwards to the vertex)

-Example:

-We can think of each vertex as a city where the edges are one way streets and a double edge between vertices are two way streets!

-Once we have a directed graph, we can have successors and predecessors
-Ex:

-Imagine we have a graph with numbers

-5 -> 6 -> 9

-The predecessor of 6 is 5

-the successor of 6 is 9

 NOTE: We also associate cycles in our graph.
 A cycle in our graph means we can go through vertices many times and a Acyclic graph signifies there is no cycle.

 EX: